 STEP TWO: Prepare the Vegetables

 In the same skillet, add more olive oil if needed.
-Add the bell peppers and onion, season with a pinch of salt, and cook until they are slightly charred and tender, about 5-6 minutes.
-Add the garlic and cook for an additional 1 minute, until fragrant.
+Add the bell peppers and onion, season with Italian seasoning, and cook until they are slightly charred and tender, about 5-6 minutes.

 STEP THREE: Deglaze with Wine and Broth